20 Best Things to Do in Trier, Germany

 Much of the building's interior had been damaged in the World Wars, and therefore only the exterior has been reconstructed and preserved.

-There is, however, an entrance on the ground floor that leads to a cafe and a bakery.
+The House of the Three Magi has a ground-floor entrance that leads to a cafe and a bakery.

 Say a Prayer at the High Cathedral of St. Peter